thofisch/doc-api/docs/representations.md

 #### Content-Encoding

 - **DO** use `Content-Encoding`.
 Clients can indicate their preference for `Content-Encoding` using the `Accept-Encoding` header, however, there is no standard way for the client to learn whether a server can process representations compressed in a given encoding.
-- **DO NOT** use `Content-Encoding` in HTTP requests, unless you know out of band that the target server supports a particular encoding method.

 #### Other Common Headers